Skip to content

 As we all know, Fury is his own man.
 The 31-year-old may not be fully on board with another battle with Wilder despite the contract that remains in place.

-In the past, a contracted rematch with Wladimir Klitschko was negated on by Fury, who didn’t see the point of going over old ground with the Ukrainian.
+In the past, a contracted rematch with Wladimir Klitschko was negated by Fury, who didn’t see the point of going over old ground with the Ukrainian.

 Fury then spiraled out of control.
 He spent the next two and a half years out of action.
-It can then be added that wife Paris wants Fury to secure a high-profile UK collision with Joshua before retirement.
+It can be added that wife Paris wants Fury to secure a high-profile UK collision with Joshua before retirement.

 Should Wilder be worried? – Probably not.
 Fury may see another win over Wilder in Las Vegas as a plus before finally taking on his British nemesis.